quoccuongLE/metacareers_coding_puzzles/README.md

-# metacareers_coding_puzzles
+# Metacareers Coding Puzzles

-This is my repo for my solution to coding puzzles on Meta careers
+This is my repo for my solution to coding puzzles on Meta careers ([link](https://www.metacareers.com/profile/coding_puzzles))